TigerXplso/ImageToASCII/README.md

 4.select whole image (ctrl + A)
 5.choose font ("Digital-7 Mono") bold it and set size to 1
 6.unselect the image
-7.DONE ! on botton left there is a scale :)
+7.DONE ! on botton right there is a scale :)

 Program is not working:
 A: